|E-Reporting to Member States

 EudraVigilance is a data processing network and management

-system for reporting and evaluating suspected adverse reactions during
+system for reporting and evaluating suspected adverse drug reactions (ADRs) during

 products in the European Economic Area (EEA).
 The first operating